Bio 2415- Module 3

 Fatty acids (physical and chemical characteristics)

-are building blocks of some lipids
+- are building blocks of some lipids

 - is a long amphipathic, unbranched hydrocarbon chain with a carboxyl group at one end

-polar carboxyl group is the head
+- polar carboxyl group is the head

 - non-polar hydrocarbon chain is tail

 - highly reduced, upon oxidation will absorb energy?

 difference between saturated and unsaturated fatty acids.